 - Body care

-According to a study by Utopia “A Matter of Attitude” from 2020, more and more people are thinking about it t23>what ecological or social consequences your (buying) behavior has on the environment.
+According to a study by Utopia “A Question of Attitude” from 2020, more and more people are thinking what ecological or social consequences your (buying) behavior has on the environment.
 "Less is more" - this well-known saying is particularly important to conscious and mindful consumers.Therefore, the next time you go shopping, think twice if you really need something new Keep the sustainability pyramid just in the back of your mind.

 The consumption pyramid shows you how you can shop in the most sustainable way.
 You can read the model from bottom to top - i.e. the "base" represents the most sustainable way of consuming.
 The top is the least sustainable.
 So it makes the most sense to use the things you already own or try to fix things instead of throwing them away right away.